pivotal/docs-platform-automation/docs/reference/task.md

 Downloads a product specified in a config file from Pivnet.
 Optionally, also downloads the latest stemcell for that product.

-Downloads are cached, so they are not hitting Pivnet each time.
+Downloads are cached, so they are not being re-downloaded from Pivnet each time.
-When a file is downloaded, integrity is ensured by using the SHA256 from Pivnet.

 Outputs can be persisted to a blobstore, or used directly as inputs to [upload-and-stage-product](#upload-and-stage-product) and [upload-stemcell](#upload-stemcell) tasks.

 This task requires a [download-product config file][download-product-config].

+!!! note
+    This task will automatically download and inject the winfs for pas-windows.

+!!! warning
+    This task cannot download the stemcell for pas-windows on vSphere.
+    To build this stemcell manually, please reference the [Creating a vSphere Windows Stemcell][create-vsphere-windows-stemcell] guide
+    in Pivotal Documentation.

 {% code_snippet 'tasks', 'download-product' %}